Mesoscopic fluctuations in entanglement dynamics: Statistics of entanglement entropy fluctuations

 The tail behaviors described above can be understood in a simple picture based on the concept of the coherent entangled quasiparticle pair [1] as follows.
 Upon quench such pairs are locally created across the whole system.
 Because they have opposite group velocities and, moreover the system is finite, so that a quasiparticle reenters into the system after reaching system's boundary, after long time a stationary configuration of entangled pairs is form.
 In this configuration the pairs are randomly distributed in the system subjected to Pauli's exclusion principle.
 Let $\delta$ be the probability for a quasiparticle inside subsystem $A$ to pair with another outside --- an event contributing to the entanglement entropy $S$, and $(1-\delta)$ be the probability for the exclusive event, namely, an entangled pair staying inside the subsystem A. Then $S$ is given by the total `successful' events for a fixed, but large, number of trials, resulting in a binomial distribution.
-Now, for $L_A/L=1/2$ an entangled pair has equally the same probability to cross subsystem's boundary or stay inside A, i.e., $\delta=1/2$; it is well known that in this case the binomial distribution reduces to a Gaussian distribution.
+Now, for $L_A/L=1/2$ an entangled pair has equally the same probability to cross subsystem's boundary or stay inside A, i.e. $\delta=1/2$; it is well known that in this case the binomial distribution reduces to a Gaussian distribution.
 For small $L_A/L$, $\delta\approx 1$ and thus for an entangled pair to stay in A is a rare event.
 This results in a heavier lower tail of the $S$ distribution which is exponential, in the same fashion as the binomial distribution approaches its Poissonian limit.
 So this picture well explains the asymptotic behaviors of the tail bounds and their evolution with $L_A/L$.
 This suggests that the bounds yield the form of large deviation probability for the upper and the lower tail, respectively.
-That is, inequalities (\ref{eq:147}) and (\ref{eq:150}) can be promoted to equalities, i.e., for sufficiently large $\epsilon$,
+That is, the Supplementary inequalities (\ref{eq:147}) and (\ref{eq:150}) can be promoted to equalities, i.e. for sufficiently large $\epsilon$,

 with the parameters $\mathfrak{b}_\pm \propto b_\pm$ and $\mathfrak{c} \propto |c_-|$ and the proportionality coefficients being absolute constants.
 This gives Eq.~(1) in the main text, which was confirmed by simulations (see Fig.~2(c) in the main text).
-In Sec.~\ref{sec:numerical_RE} we provide further simulation results to show that Eq.~(\ref{eq:152}) holds also for the second-order R$\acute{\rm e}$nyi entropy $S_2$.
+In Supplementary Note $7.2$ we provide further simulation results to show that Supplementary Eq.~(\ref{eq:152}) holds also for the second-order R$\acute{\rm e}$nyi entropy $S_2$.